HueblerPatricia/LiaScriptTUBAF/IntroductionToNumpy.md

     --{{0}}--
 The data type is chosen automatically.
 But sometimes that will not be what you need, so you can do this yourself.
-See beyond.
+See below.

       {{1}}
 ```python